The most current and lively council files we're working on are:

 (This is lower-priority, as we anticipate this will pass, but it is nice to get some support documented.)

-CF 20-1225 LAs Green New Deal/Healthy Soil Strategy/Urban Agriculture/Carbon Sequestration/Water Capture/Composting and Mulching Operations/Development (Koretz/Bonin)
+Council File 20-1225 LAs Green New Deal/Healthy Soil Strategy/Urban Agriculture/Carbon Sequestration/Water Capture/Composting and Mulching Operations/Development (Koretz/Bonin)

 Requires the LA Department of Sanitation to report back on grant and employment opportunities regarding composting, healthy soil, urban agriculture, and regenerative land management—directly mentions working with NCSA.

 ENSURING TRANSPARENCY OF POWER PLANT LEAKS (added December 3, 2020)